JuliaReach/RangeEnclosures.jl/README.md

 julia> enclose(x -> -x^3/6 + 5x, 1 ..
 4)  # using the default solver
 [-5.66667, 19.8334]
 ```
-It is guaranteed that the global minimum (resp. global maximum) of `f(x) = -x^3/6 + 5x` on the interval `[1, 4]` is smaller or equal to `-5.66667` (resp. bigger or equal to `19.8334`).
+It is guaranteed that the global minimum (resp. global maximum) of `f(x) = -x^3/6 + 5x` on the interval `[1, 4]` is greater or equal than `-5.66667` (resp. smaller or equal than `19.8334`).
 Although interval arithmetic is very fast, the bounds obtained are not necessarily tight.
 Hence, it is often desired to employ different numerical approaches, available through different *solvers*.

 `RangeEnclosures` exports the function `enclose` accepting a real-valued function `f`, either univariate or multivariate, over a hyperrectangular (i.e. box-shaped) domain.
 Without extra arguments, `enclose` uses the default solver (`IntervalArithmetic`) as in the above computation, although other solvers are available through extra arguments to `enclose`.
 The available solvers are: `:IntervalArithmetic`, `:IntervalOptimisation`, `:TaylorModels`, `:AffineArithmetic` (optional) and `:SumOfSquares` (only for polynomials).